invzfnc/spotify-downloader/README.md

 This launches the graphical interface where you can:
 1. Paste your Spotify playlist URL
 2. Choose a download folder
+3. Optionally specify a custom FFmpeg path if auto-detection fails
-3. Click "Download Playlist" to start
+4. Click "Download Playlist" to start

 ### Command Line Mode
 ```sh